 Writing common exception words - Encourage children to identify and colour the tricky part of the common exception words.
-The children can then write the words below on the lines, saying each letter name as they write.
+Write the words below on the lines, saying each letter name as they write.
 There are further opportunities to practise these spellings throughout the week.